artemis-sbs/LegendaryMissions/mkdocs/docs/hosting/index.md

 Artemis Cosmos still runs in a grapical manner, however there are now options to simplify the running a remote server.

 ## Preference: default_mission_folder
-In the Artemis Cosmos data directory there is a setting to automatically start a mission when the artemis executable runs.
+In the Artemis Cosmos data directory there is a file *preferences.json".
+In this file there is a setting to automatically start a mission when the artemis executable runs: default_mission_folder.

 By uncommenting and setting this value it will run in server mode the specified mission.